BlueSpeedsterYT/ABH-Rush-Engine/README.md

 * Open up GameMaker and select the "Open" tab, then go to where you put in the ABH-Rush project file and open it.
 And voila!
 You got a whole framework ready to go!
 # CREDITS:
-ABH - Framework Creator and Developer
+[Studio 1.4.9999 Version]
-Mika - Framework Developer and Project Contributor BlueSpeedster - Framework Developer and Project Contributor and all the members of the ABH Discord server!
+ABH - Framework Creator and Developer (GMS1 Version) Mika - Framework Developer and Project Contributor (GMS1 Version) BlueSpeedster - Framework Developer and Project Contributor and all the members of the ABH Discord server!